sparkfun/SparkFun_RTK_EVK/docs/introduction.md

 #### Memory Cards

 Finally, if you're going to be logging a lot of data, you might want to stock up on 32GB microSD cards too.
 The RTK EVK can log 'raw' GNSS data messages (RAWX and SFRBX) at 20Hz if desired.
 At that rate, you're logging about 50kB per second, 180MB per hour, or over 4GB per day!
-32GB cards are the ones we recommend - as they come formatted as FAT32.
-The RTK EVK does not support exFAT.

 <div class="grid cards" style="width:500px; margin: 0 auto;" markdown>